DevOpsKev/cucurbits/README.md

 # Cucerbits

-A DevOps native HDD framework written in Ruby, Cucurbits uses Gherkin like syntax to describe and test product hypotheses.
+A DevOps Native HDD framework written in Ruby.
+Cucurbits uses Gherkin like syntax to describe and test product hypotheses.

 ### Some Links on HDD: